lyon-fnal/devenv/README.md

  ### Run as a service with `docker-compose up -d` [do this]

- The typical way to run the container is as a service, either with or without VNC (you made that choice when you created `docker-compose.yml` from the template).
+ The typical way to run the container is as a service (this is advantageous as it takes time to mount `/cvmfs`), either with or without VNC (you made that choice when you created `docker-compose.yml` from the template).
 To start, do

  ```bash
 cd /path/to/docker-compose-directory